-AUSTRALIAN TEAM SELECTION: The top Australian male and female from each individual age (6 years and under, 7 years, 8 years, 9 years, 10 years, 11 years, 12 years, 13 years, 14 years, 15 years, 16 years, 17 years and 18 years) will qualify for a place in the Australian Team to travel to the IJGA World Stars of Junior Golf to be held in Las Vegas, United States, in July 2019 and the West Coast AAU Junior Olympic Games Golf Championship to be held in Temecula, Southern California, United States in July 2019.
-PLEASE NOTE that all flights, travel and accommodation expenses are to be fully borne by the player.
+AUSTRALIAN TEAM SELECTION: The top Australian male and female from each individual age (6 years and under, 7 years, 8 years, 9 years, 10 years, 11 years, 12 years, 13 years, 14 years, 15 years, 16 years, 17 years and 18 years) will qualify for a place in the Australian Team to travel to the World Stars of Junior Golf, the Future Champions of Golf, the Champion of Champions and the South Pacific Junior Open (ages 13 to 19) PLEASE NOTE that all flights, travel and accommodation expenses are to be fully borne by the player.

-INTERNATIONAL PLAYER EXEMPTION: Any international player who is not an Australian Citizen and takes out 1st place in any age division will receive an exemption to represent their country and participate in the IJGA World Stars of Junior Golf to be held in Las Vegas, United States, in July 2019 and the West Coast AAU Junior Olympic Games Golf Championship to be held in Temecula, Southern California, United States in July 2019.
+INTERNATIONAL PLAYER EXEMPTION: Any international player who is not an Australian Citizen and takes out 1st place in any age division will receive an exemption to represent their country and participate in the tournaments listed above.
 PLEASE NOTE that all flights, travel and accommodation expenses are to be fully borne by that player.

 COURSE LAYOUT: This is an approximate to give an indication of playing distances